jaspervdj/patat/README.md

     This slide will be shown two seconds after the presentation starts.

+Note that changes to `autoAdvanceDelay` are not picked up automatically if you are running `patat --watch`.
+This requires restarting `patat`.

 ### Fragmented slides

 By default, slides are always displayed "all at once".
 If you want to display